-SC State Museum, 301 Gervais St., Columbia.
+tion highlights both the objects and their makers for an in-depth look at the quilt making process and how it relates to cultural traditions throughout South Carolina history to the modern day.
+Dating from the early 19th century to the modern day, Bindings and Betweens will feature 43 quilts with a wide variety of styles and designs on display, highlighting traditions that were brought across oceans and passed down through generations.
+Through exploring these pieces, the exhibition aims to reveal the things that bind us together and the spaces and connections between us.
 Ongoing - "Early American Face Vessels from the George H. Meyer Collection".
 This new exhibit features collection of more than 100 early American face vessels, this exhibition offers a rare opportunity to trace the development of this tradition as it unfolded in regions east of the Mississippi River and Texas, from the 1820s to circa 1945, including around 20 early face vessels from South Carolina.
-Ongoing - "The Graphic Eye: South Carolina and the Intersection of Art and Design," showcases a century of graphic design, from the 19th century to concert posters.
-From mass-produced media of the early 20th century to posters of today, "The Graphic Eye" explores South Carolina's strong and diverse connection to the graphic arts.
-Guests are invited to examine the difference between art and design and consider when art can also be design and vice versa.
+Through Jan.
+2, 2022 - "The Graphic Eye: South Carolina and the Intersection of Art and Design".
+From mass-produced media of the late 19th century to the concert posters of today, this exhibit explores South Carolina's strong and diverse connection to the graphic arts.
+Included in the show are prints, posters, commercial art and advertisements and more.
 Ongoing - "A Voice of Her Own: South Carolina Women in Politics".
 This exhibit celebrates the 100th Anniversary of the 19th Amendment, which guaranteed women the right to vote.
 This exhibit features objects, images and stories showing the ways South Carolina women engaged with the political history of our state.
 From tribal women leaders, to the first female Governor of the state, this exhibit shows how women worked to gain a voice of their own.
 The exhibit is free with museum general admission.
 The Crescent Café, second floor mezzanine of the Museum.
 The house menu offers a variety of baked goods, juices, coffee, hot chocolate and tea.
 Lunchtime offerings include deli sandwiches and alternating daily soups, as well as grilled chicken salads and sandwiches.
 And let's not forget the house specialty: spectacular fudge, handmade on-site.
 Hours: Wed.-Sat., from 10am-5pm and Sun., from noon-5pm.
 Admission: Yes.
 Contact: call 803/898-4921 or at (http://scmuseum.org/).